Treatment of Postpartum Depression

 Group Therapy

-The birth of a child creates major changes of the dynamics in the couple relationship.
+The birth of a child creates major changes in the dynamics of the couple’s relationship.
 The mother focuses on the child, frequently feeling depressed and not sufficiently supported by the husband.
 On the other hand, the husband can feel neglected.
-The appearance of a baby can be a major stressor in the marital relationship leading to more conflicts and possibly a divorce.
+The appearance of a baby can be a major stressor in the marital relationship, leading to more conflicts and possibly a divorce.

-Therefore, the couples counselling, especially in case of mothers suffering of postpartum depression is essential for restoring the lost balance.
+Therefore, couples counselling, especially in the case of mothers suffering from postpartum depression, is essential for restoring the lost balance.
 It allows partners to address negative patterns, enhance communication, and navigate challenges during the postpartum period.

-Antidepressants, such as the Selective Serotonin Reuptake Inhibitors (SSRIs), are safe and effective in treatment of postpartum depression or peripartum depression with onset of the symptoms during the pregnancy.
+Antidepressants, such as the Selective Serotonin Reuptake Inhibitors (SSRIs), are safe and effective in the treatment of postpartum depression or peripartum depression with the onset of the symptoms during the pregnancy.

-The are several antidepressants, for example Fluoxetine or Sertraline, used for decades to treat the depression during the pregnancy and after the delivery.
+There are several antidepressants, for example, Fluoxetine or Sertraline, used for decades to treat depression during pregnancy and after delivery.
 Studies didn’t show any side effects to the babies by using this medication.
-In the opposite, the untreated depression during the pregnancy would often end in complications including a miscarriage.
+In the opposite, the untreated depression during the pregnancy would often end in complications, including a miscarriage.

-While treating the mother with antidepressants during the pregnancy, the plasma level of the antidepressant in her and babies’ body are nearly identical.
-By breast feeding a significantly lower level of the antidepressant can pass into baby’s blood.
+While treating the mother with antidepressants during the pregnancy, the plasma level of the antidepressant in her and the’ body are nearly identical.
+By breastfeeding, a significantly lower level of the antidepressant can pass into the baby’s blood.
 So, the problems of breast feeding and use of antidepressants after delivery are extensively exaggerated.

 Postpartum depression often goes unrecognized and untreated in many women due to the lack of comprehensive screening after the birth.
-Low energy and the feeling of shame or guilt, are too overwhelming for the mothers to seek help actively.
+Low energy and the feeling of shame or guilt are too overwhelming for the mothers to seek help actively.
 This can have long-term consequences.
-If left untreated, the symptoms of post-partum depression tend to increase with elevated risk for suicide.
-Apart of that affected mothers have difficulties to bond with the child.
+If left untreated, the symptoms of postpartum depression tend to increase with elevated risk for suicide.
+Apart from that, affected mothers have difficulties bonding with the child.
 Lack of emotional connection leads to behavioral problems.
 Therefore, early screening and prompt treatment are absolutely necessary.

-During the pregnancy and after childbirth mothers with symptoms of depression need a close monitoring by a gynaecologist and a psychiatrist.
+During pregnancy and after childbirth, mothers with symptoms of depression need close monitoring by a gynaecologist and a psychiatrist.

 Alternatively, a risk can be detected with two questions:

 Approximately 15% of all women after the birth of a child are affected by postpartum depression.
-Postpartum depression usually begins between two weeks to a month after delivery.
-In about half of the cases the symptoms of depression already start during the pregnancy.
+Postpartum depression usually begins between two weeks and a month after delivery.
+In about half of the cases, the symptoms of depression already start during the pregnancy.

-The birth of a baby triggers hormonal changes which are associated with powerful emotions.
+The birth of a baby triggers hormonal changes that are associated with powerful emotions.
 The emotions are mostly positive in nature.
-However, in some cases, they can turn in a short-lasting sadness, called “baby blues” or into a serious psychiatric condition known as postpartum depression.
+However, in some cases, they can turn in a short-lasting sadness, called “baby blues,” or into a serious psychiatric condition known as postpartum depression.

-Psychiatrists prefer to use the term “perinatal depression” which relates to depressive episodes appearing during the pregnancy or within one year after the delivery.
+Psychiatrists prefer to use the term “perinatal depression,” which relates to depressive episodes appearing during the pregnancy or within one year after the delivery.
 The most serious form of postpartum depression is postpartum psychosis.
-In such state mothers develop hallucinations and delusional thinking causing changes in their personality.
+In such a state, mothers develop hallucinations and delusional thinking, causing changes in their personalities.
 Such changes are often associated with suicidal thoughts posing an acute danger to both mother and child.
-Therefore, the postpartum psychosis is a psychiatric emergency requiring and immediate hospitalisation and treatment in one of the psychiatric hospitals in Dubai.
+Therefore, the postpartum psychosis is a psychiatric emergency requiring immediate hospitalisation and treatment in one of the psychiatric hospitals in Dubai.

-In conclusion: an early recognition of postpartum depression and prompt treatment of mothers suffering of this condition will protect their children from mental health conditions not only during the childhood but also in the adulthood.
-The long-term consequences of postpartum depression with emotionally indifferent mothers leads in their offspring to emotional disturbances such as anxiety, depression, personality disorders and more…
+In conclusion, an early recognition of postpartum depression and prompt treatment of mothers suffering from this condition will protect their children from mental health conditions not only during childhood but also in adulthood.
+The long-term consequences of postpartum depression with emotionally indifferent mothers lead in their offspring to emotional disturbances such as anxiety, depression, personality disorders, and more.

 DR. GREGOR KOWAL